Graduate Education at SUU

 Utah’s universities are dedicated to the intellectual, social, and moral development of students in order to provide responsible leaders who can work effectively in a democratic society.
 Under the authority granted by the Utah State Board of Higher Education, universities have the right and responsibility to determine who will be admitted to the institution, student conduct or behavior acceptable to the institution, and under what conditions one may continue as a student.
 As a condition for admission to one of the state universities, students agree to abide by the policies and regulations of the institution.

-The President of the University or his/her designee has responsibility for student conduct and discipline.
+The President of the University or their designee has responsibility for student conduct and discipline.
 Every student is subject to federal and state law, respective county and city ordinances, and all University rules and regulations.
 Violations of these laws, ordinances, or rules and regulations may subject the violator to appropriate disciplinary action by University authorities.
 The President has the authority, after notice to the student of the charges and a hearing thereon, to expel or otherwise discipline any student who shall be found to have violated a rule or regulation of the Board of Higher Education or the University or any law or ordinance.
-The President will have the authority to order any student to cease and desist any activity which in his/her judgment disrupts the orderly operation of the institution.
+The President will have the authority to order any student to cease and desist any activity which in their judgment disrupts the orderly operation of the institution.
 Any student failing to abide by the cease and desist order will be subject to suspension, pending a hearing.

 The conviction of a student for a criminal offense of a kind that interferes with the educational or orderly operation of the University or of a kind that, if the student were allowed to remain enrolled, would endanger the health, safety, or property of members of the academic community, will be sufficient grounds for expulsion or other disciplinary action against such student.